ahdis/epr-integration-cara/docs/primarysystems-epr.md

 5. Publish documents for a patient by a healthcare professional (Level 2.2)
 6. Providing AuditEvents (Level 2.1)
 7. Query and update the Healthcare Professional Directory (HPD) (Level 2.3)
+8. OID configuration

 The levels of integration are described by eHealth Suisse, see checklist [[fr]](https://selbstdeklaration.e-health-suisse.ch/upload/documents/Aide_mise_oeuvre_checkliste_anbindung_primaesystemen_F.pdf) and [[de]](https://selbstdeklaration.e-health-suisse.ch/upload/documents/Umsetzungshilfe_Checklist_Anbindung_Primaersystemen.pdf).

 eHealth Suisse has described the different steps with examples [[fr]](https://www.e-health-suisse.ch/fr/technique-semantique/raccordement-dep/responsables-informatiques.html), [[de]](https://www.e-health-suisse.ch/technik-semantik/epd-anbindung/informatikverantwortliche.html).

+You find test patients which you can use for publication of documents [here](/testpatients/).

 Please find below additional information relevant for CARA and EPRIK: